jaspindersingh83/Sprint-Challenge--Theory-Algorithms/algorithms/Answers.md

 Algorithms

 * a) Time Complexity O(n).
 Space Complexity O(1)
+    //I did not consider that i less than j initially.
+Below is slight modification
     1) The max difference will be between minimum element in the arr and max element in the array.
-So we just need to find min and max in the array.
+So we just need to find min and max in the array such that I<J
-    2) Define two integer pointers min and max.
-Set min and max to arr[0]
+    2) Define three integer pointers min, max, lastMin.
+Set min, max, lastMin to 0;
-    3) Iterate through the array and set min to array[index] if array[index] < min.
+    3) Iterate through the array and set lastmin to index if array[index] < array[lastmin].
-    For max check and set if array[index] > max.
+    4) For max check it will be a bit complicated.When we find an element that is greater than array[max] then not only we have to set max equal to current max, but also move the min pointer tp lastmin pointer
-    4) return (max-min)
+    4) return (arr[max]-arr[min])

 * b) Do a binary search on n story building
     Time Complexity O(logn).
 Space Complexity O(1)